Measuring axion gradients with photon interferometry (MAGPI): Discussion

 \section{Discussion}

-The achromatic axion phase shift can be distinguished from chromatic noise arising from differential cavity-length fluctuations.
+The achromatic axion phase difference can be distinguished from chromatic noise arising from differential cavity-length fluctuations.
 Running each cavity with multiple cavity-resonant frequencies of light simultaneously could thus suppress chromatic backgrounds; this differs from a GW detector, where the signal is degenerate with a differential length fluctuation.
-Such multi-frequency `co-metrology' techniques (cf., e.g., \citeR[s]{Safronova:2017xyt,Terrano:2021zyh}) could allow the mitigation of vibrational and radiation-pressure noise backgrounds for the signal to the level of the shot-noise floor; we thus also show reach projections in \figref{fig:sensitivity} limited by shot noise only.
-Further investigation of this technique is warranted.
+Such multi-frequency co-metrology techniques (cf., e.g., \citeR[s]{Safronova:2017xyt,Terrano:2021zyh}) could, in principle, allow the mitigation of differential length-fluctuation noise backgrounds to the level of the shot-noise floor.
+In particular, length fluctuations due to thermal expansion may be severe enough to require such an approach.
+Further investigation of this technique is therefore warranted.

-We also note that there is a potential systematic for the measurement: cavities have a degree of intrinsic circular birefringence; see, e.g., \citeR[s]{PhysRevA.62.013815,PhysRevA.93.013833,Ejlli:2017lwm}.
+We also note that there is a further potential systematic for the measurement: cavities have a degree of intrinsic linear birefringence; see, e.g., \citeR[s]{PhysRevA.62.013815,PhysRevA.93.013833,Ejlli:2017lwm,Ejlli:2020yhk}.
 This strongly motivates signal modulation: only variations in the cavity birefringence properties at the modulation frequency $\Omega$ are then relevant (including possible changes in stress-induced birefringence were the cavities to be rotated in Earth's gravitational field).
 Moreover, the multi-frequency techniques noted above would also assist in breaking degeneracy with the signal, as intrinsic birefringence will be chromatic.
-Additionally, running the cavity at multiple different lengths $\ell$ could break degeneracy between our signal $\Delta \alpha_\phi \propto \ell$, and any $\ell$-independent phase shift due to mirror coatings or abnormalities.
+Additionally, running the cavity at multiple different lengths $\ell$ could break degeneracy between our signal $\Delta \alpha_\phi \propto \ell$, and any $\ell$-independent phase difference due to mirror coatings or abnormalities.
 However, because cavity birefringence depends in detail on the properties of the optical or RF elements in the cavity, we defer study of this issue to future technical work.

 In addition to the open RF FP cavities we considered in this work, another possible experimental architecture would use closed superconducting radio-frequency (SRF) cavity resonators (see, e.g., \citeR[s]{Padamsee:2014bfa,Romanenko:2023irv}) in the interferometer arms.
 However, finite machining tolerances of the cavity walls appear to limit the fidelity with which opposite circular polarizations propagate without mixing, limiting the usable cavity finesse to well below that attainable for the highest-$Q$ SRF cavities [$\FF = (\omega_{\textsc{fsr}}/\omega_n)Q$, where $Q$ is the cavity quality factor, $\omega_{\textsc{fsr}}$ is the cavity free spectral range, and $\omega_n$ is the cavity resonance frequency].